-After every rotation, residents are evaluated by the faculty using a competency-based evaluation form based on the ACGME Urology Milestone Project.
-Evaluations are reviewed and discussed by the Resident Clinical Competency Committee at least twice per year.
-Performance measures include work habits, patient care, medical knowledge, professionalism, dictations and practice-based skills.
-Updated surgical logs are reviewed at this meeting.
+After every rotation, residents are evaluated by the faculty using a competency-based evaluation form that is mapped to Urology milestones in MedHub.
+Evaluations are reviewed and discussed by the Clinical Competency Committee (CCC) semi-annually.
+Performance measures include work habits, patient care, medical knowledge, professionalism, communication, systems-based practice and practice-based learning and improvement skills.
+Updated surgical logs and In-Service Exam results are reviewed at the semi-annual CCC meeting as well.
 Trends of improvement are considered optimal.
 Poor ratings and/or poor in-service scores require remediation.
-This information, the biannual review, is summarized and discussed by the Program Director with the resident and subsequently entered into MedHub.
+The semi-annual review is summarized and discussed by the Program Director with the resident.
+At the meeting, the Program Director assists the resident in creating an individualized learning plan for the next six months.
+If a resident is failing to progress, a written improvement plan will be developed by the CCC and PD, discussed with the resident and forwarded to the GME Office.
+The bi-annual meeting of a resident and the Program Director will be documented and subsequently entered into MedHub along with the ACGME milestone report, which is also discussed at the semi-annual performance meeting.
+All completed evaluations are available to residents in MedHub.